-The Magpies & Peacocks Resource Library is in direct partnership with our friends at AER Textiles.
-It is designed to offer post consumer textiles – donated material including clothing, fabrics, samples, bolt ends, jewelry and accessories – as raw materials to students and educators, as a primary resource for sustainable re-design and circular education in Houston.
+The Magpies & Peacocks Resource Library is in direct partnership with our friends in the fashion and Interiors industries, and the community.
+We offer post consumer textiles – donated material including clothing, fabrics, samples, bolt ends, jewelry and accessories – as raw materials to collaborating designers, students and educators, as a primary resource for sustainable re-design and circular education.
 We collect from businesses, individuals, the fashion and interior industry, as well as from costume designers, retailers, and garment manufacturers, as a way to close the wasteful gap on the current manufacturing cycle.
 We do this to divert waste from landfill, educate consumers on fashion consumption and extend the useful life of post consumer material.
-Magpies & Peacocks intends to position Houston as a potential leader in sustainability, waste innovation and re-use, whilst boosting arts education and the creative economy.
+Magpies & Peacocks intends to position Houston as a leader in sustainability, waste innovation and re-use, whilst boosting arts education and the creative economy.

 Anyone in the Interior Design world knows of the large quantity of material and fabric wastage there is in soft furnishings.
 From the seasonal changes in fabric books, swatches and samples, to leftover upholstery and drapery, the industry is always driving forward with new products and fresh ideas.
 This is great for the design world but not great for the planet.
 Thousands of samples and bolt ends wind up in landfill just because there isn't a good method for them to be re-used.
 We can change that by offering a place for those materials to collect as a resource and inviting arts and business innovators to collaborate on incorporating their re-use.